-This article contains frequently asked questions and answers about Invokana, a type-2 diabetes drug that has been linked to diabetic ketoacidosis (too much acid in the blood) and other severe, life-threatening side effects.
+This article contains frequently asked questions and answers about Invokana, a type-2 diabetes drug that has been linked to diabetic ketoacidosis, amputations, kidney failure, heart problems, and other severe side effects.

 Need a Texas Invokana Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was diagnosed with ketoacidosis, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit in Texas.

 What is Invokana?